HeloiseS/atlasvras/docs/source/data.rst

 I think it will be more beneficial to focus on expanding the data set with more recent data (especially since, as you'll see below, RA and DEC are such important features).

+When making the ``Duck`` validation set I do not re-sample the whole dataset from March 2024.
+Instead I take the same validation set as in ``Crabby`` and sample from 15% of the extra data from August 2025 onwards.

 .. note::
    We do not call it a **test set** because it isn't : we use it to check our models